 The focus of the 18 Characteristics reports should be to present data about the doctoral programs of the university from the perspective of the department or program while maintaining as consistent an approach to the data as possible.
 To that end, uniform data will be provided by the Graduate School and Provost’s Office for all programs, but with the expectation that reports will be annotated as needed to align university and departmental information where those conflict.

 By THECB definition, programs are included only if in existence three or more years and are defined at the 8-digit Classification of Instructional Programs (CIP) code level.
-On the GSIS reports, you will only see the last 6 digits.

 Completing the Form